By Abby Vinas

 In severe cases, acne can become a more serious problem.
 Acne lesions can become inflamed or worse—infected.
 While this is an uncommon occurrence, the inflammation can lead to an infection that can become unsightly, painful, and even harmful to your overall health.
 These infections may be uncommon, but they can arise from a variety of circumstances including environment and genetics.
 Unfortunately, some people are more prone to skin infections than others.

 A hard lump beneath the skin can cause alarm; after all, lumps have been associated with tumors and cancer.
 However, a lump beneath the skin could simply signify an infection from an acne lesion.
 Of course, if you feel any abnormality that persists over time, you should consult a doctor as soon as possible.
+Sarah Taylor, MD with Wake Forest Baptist Health states the prescription world has really changed in the past 10 years or so and dermatologists are much better medically equipped to deal with all different types of acne.

 Before you do, however, it may be wise to consider your options.
 That strange bump that has grown beneath your skin may be an infection, and if it is, it can be treated accordingly with antibiotics, other treatments, and preventative measures.
-If you are concerned about the presence of infected acne on your skin, here are the main types of blemish and lesion and their respective treatment options.
+If you are concerned about the presence of infected acne on your skin, here are the main types of blemishes and lesions and their respective treatment options.

 Types of Infections